indiqusdocs/yntraa/docs/GettingStarted/BillingandFinancials/ConfiguringTaxDeductions.md

 ---
 # Configuring Tax Deductions

-Apiculus supports recording quarterly tax deductions for all customer invoices.
+Yntraa supports recording quarterly tax deductions for all customer invoices.
 The Tax Deductions section lists all such tax deductions and allows for adding new items.
 The Tax Deductions feature is optional and needs to be enabled from the global settings, where admins also get the ability to define their country’s fiscal period and fiscal quarters.

 To configure tax deductions, follow these steps:
 1. Navigate to **Administration** >  **Settings > Financials & Business > Tax Deduction**.